gigirassy/testingapollo/content/_index.md

 If you're in the United States, I recommend doing something on this <a href="https://blitzw.in/SomeActions">list of actions other than protesting or voting</a> by Mariame Kaba and sharing with your friends.

 **What you're probably here for are my services like my Redlib and Breezewiki instances!
-You can see them via the Services portion of the navbar.**
+You can see them via this link:** https://services.blitzw.in/
 ## Webrings
 <details><summary>Woah, webrings!</summary>
     <p><span><a href="https://webring.dinhe.net/prev/https://www.blitzw.in">prev</a> | <a href="https://webring.dinhe.net/">retronaut</a> | <a href="https://webring.dinhe.net/next/https://www.blitzw.in">next</a></span></p>